¡Bienvenidos to our website!

 Originally focused on teenage boys who were forced to leave the state boys’ home at the age of 18, the Helping Hands Project now works with both girls and boys from orphanages and other social projects around La Paz, Bolivia.

-Since 2004, 110 students have finished high school with the support of the Project and 105 have graduated from university or post-secondary technical studies.
+Since 2004, 100 students have finished high school with the support of the Project, and 154 have finished a program of post secondary studies.

 Creating a family feelING